JSMonk/sweet-monads/maybe/README.md

 # @sweet-monads/maybe

-[Maybe Monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/Maybe), monad which provide nullable-safe API
+[Maybe Monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/Maybe), The Maybe monad represents computations which might "go wrong" by not returning a value.

 ### This library belongs to *sweet-monads* project